+Where are they located?
 Azeri Turks live in Iran and Azerbaijan, but smaller numbers live in Turkey and Iraq.
 There is a smaller diaspora of them scattered in various Western countries as well.

+What are their lives like?
 Despite some friction in the past, Azerbaijanis in Iran came to be "well represented at all levels of political, military, and intellectual hierarchies, as well as the religious hierarchy."
 The living conditions of Azeris in Iran closely resemble that of the majority people, the Persian Iranians.
 Most likely they hold the same kinds of jobs as the Iranian majority.
 However, Azerbaijanis can sometimes be offended when an Iranian comedy makes fun of them as an ethnic group.

 Azerbaijanis in Iran straddle different cultures and languages.
 Their language is close to the Turkish language, though they must function in Farsi, the official language of Iran.

+What are their beliefs?
 Azerbaijanis are Shi 'ite Muslims like the Iranian majority, though they are not likely to be devout because Shi 'ite Islam is imposed by the government of Iran.
 Many are disillusioned enough with religion to just go through the motions; others have given up on spiritual matters altogether.

+What are their needs?
 The Azerbaijanis in Iran need the chance to find spiritual freedom in Christ, and to serve Him all the days of their lives.